-Grey water definition 3 easy colour codes.
-Save potable water.
+In the first place, save potable water.
 Good enough to drink.
-Then, water classification by colour is necessary for effective use of conservation methods.
-The definition of grey water.
-Three colours for the types.
+Water classification by colour is necessary for effective use of conservation methods.
+Next, the grey water definition with 3 easy colour codes.
 A system to identify and use resources appropriately.

 Easier to clean up.
-Know what we can use and what we cannot use.
+Know what you can use and what you cannot.
 Avoid contamination.
 Keep each type separate.
-Save the good stuff for our own consumption.
+Save the good stuff for your own consumption.
 Find other uses for non-drinking.
 Some grey water may be good enough to water plants.
-In fact, washing cars on your lawn is a tip for homeowners sustainable gardening.
+In fact, washing cars on your lawn is a tip for sustainable gardening by homeowners.

-Efficient use of water resources.
+Efficient use of water resources is good netiquette.
 Know the various types.
 What they are.
 How they can be used.
-Conservation of our potable water supply.
+Conservation of your potable water supply.
 Preservation of land that supplies drinking water.

 Potable Water Supply

 Ecofriendly living Millennials.
 Students studying in school.
 Employees working from home and on site.
 Sustainable water usage.
 At home when turning on faucets.
 In the yard harvesting rain.
 Outside to keep contaminated liquids away from sewers and drains.
-When our actions affect potable water.
+When your actions affect potable water.
 Taking a shower.
-Washing our hands.
+Washing your hands.
 Brushing your teeth.

 Potable water supply is opposite of grey water definition.
 Free from pollution is potable.
 Many do not have access.
 Others have been exposed to contamination that causes immediate harm.
 Also, industrial chemicals are known to cause higher cancer rates in nearby residents.

 Filtering the sea to make it drinkable is being researched.
 Restricted use is under way in some areas.
-Efficient use is why we have the colours.
+Efficient use is why their are colours.

 Water classification for fresh potable H20.
-Thus, our limited supply.
+Thus, your limited supply.
 3% is fresh.
 1% of potable is accessible.
 So, classify with colour.

 Classes of H20 exist.
-In any event, we are dealing with our own consumption.
+In any event, you are dealing with your own consumption.
 Classification colours.
 Potable water supply.

 Classification colours are standard.
 Hence, correct to use.
 It follows, others use the code.
-As a result, we know how to get the most out of it.
+As a result, you know how to get the most out of it.
 Therefore, use it efficiently.

 Blue is as it should be.
 Clean for drinking.
 Safe for human consumption.
 Sometimes referred to as the open sea.
 Here, this classification is different.
 Sea is not potable.
 Cannot drink it.
 Blue water is drinking water for classification.

 Green is generally good to use.
 Air quality can make bad.
 Rain is fresh.
-It follows, we collect and harvest.
+It follows, you collect and harvest.
 Soil water is green.
 Comes from the rainfall.
 Plants use it.